carbon-language/carbon-lang/flang/documentation/Calls.md

 the return.

-In conjunction with saved cosubscript values, a standard descriptor suffices to represent a pointer to the original storage into which the temporary data should be redistributed.
+In conjunction with saved cosubscript values, a standard descriptor would suffice to represent a pointer to the original storage into which the temporary data should be redistributed;
+the descriptor need not be fully populated with type information.

 Note that coindexed objects with `ALLOCATABLE` ultimate components are required to be associated only with dummy arguments with the